Applying Demand Factors for Schools per NEC 220.86

 3. Can I use the NEC 220.86 optional method for portable classroom loads?

 No, the loads of relocatable structures or portable buildings are specifically excluded from this optional calculation.
-These separate structures must have their electrical loads calculated independently, typically using the standard method, which would account for their continuous lighting and HVAC loads at 125%.
+These separate structures must have their electrical loads calculated independently, typically using the standard method.

 4. What’s the difference between the standard method and the optional method school load calculation?